actions/importer-labs/gitlab/valet-audit-lab.md

   ```
 - Other is a catch all for all other components

-The remaining sections `Successful` and `Failed` are groupings of the generated audit files that fell into those category.
-For example, the project `child-parent-example` was successful and can be found under the `Successful` section, with all of the associated file links listed under the project name.
+The remaining sections `Successful` and `Failed` are groupings of the generated audit files.
+For example, the project `child-parent-example` was successfully transformed and can be found under the `Successful` section, with all of the associated file links listed under the project name.

 ```yaml
 #### valet/child-parent-example